Tourism & Recreation

 It is difficult to measure the actual number of people directly participating in tourism.
 As a result, the Index uses the amount of employment in the tourism sector as a proxy for the number of people actually taking part in coastal tourism, assuming that the number of hotel employees, travel agents and workers in related professions increases or decreases relative to the number of tourists.

 The reference point for Tourism and Recreation measures the proportion of the total labor force engaged in this sector in each country, factoring in unemployment and sustainability.
-Countries were rank-ordered on the basis of that proportion and all countries above the 90th percentile—where tourism and recreation employment happened to make up 9.5% of the total labor force—were given a score of 100.
+Regions were rank-ordered on the basis of that proportion and all regions above the 90th percentile—where tourism and recreation employment happened to make up 9.5% of the total labor force—were given a score of 100.
 This method is a change from that used in 2012 and is explained further in Methods.

 The current score would be an underestimate if data on employment in the travel and tourism sector do not capture all such workers.
-However, low scores for many countries where tourism is unsafe or unappealing owing to poverty, political turmoil, war or other volatile conditions depress the global score and will likely do so until those fundamental conditions improve.
+However, low scores for many regions where tourism is unsafe or unappealing owing to poverty, political turmoil, war or other volatile conditions depress the global score and will likely do so until those fundamental conditions improve.

 Tourism and Recreation Are an Important Part of Coastal Communities